higorsmonteiro/coronavac-ve-brazil/README.md

 # Introduction
-Here we provide the data and pipeline for: [Spatiotemporal pattern of COVID-19 spread in Brazil](https://science.sciencemag.org/content/early/2021/04/13/science.abh1558)
+Here we provide the data and pipeline for: [Impact of CoronaVac on Covid-19 outcomes of elderly adults in a large and socially unequal Brazilian city: A target trial emulation study](to-be-released)

 ### Citation

-> In submission 2021.
+> In submission 2023.
 DOI: XX.XXXX/XXXXX.XXXXXXX

 # Abstract